|Plus500 Pros||Plus500 Cons|

 There is no additional cost associated with the Professional Account. but leverage terms are much more aggressive.

-Markets and territories
+Markets and Territories Under Plus500

-Fees and commissions
+Plus500 Fees and Commissions

 The pricing at Plus500 is refreshingly transparent.
-Spreads are tight and there are no commissions.
+Spreads are tight, and there are no commissions.

 The Live Prices section of the site allows traders to familiarise themselves with spreads in all markets.
 A sure sign that the broker is confident that its numbers stack up compared to the peer group.

 Reassuringly – the Plus500 site is also transparent about the financing costs associated with trading.
-The information provided on how margin is calculated is in refreshingly plain language but covers all the pertinent points.
+The information provided about how margin is calculated is in refreshingly plain language but covers all the pertinent points.

 The administrative part of the Plus500 site (https://www.plus500.co.uk/) has a minimalist feel and can be easily navigated.
 All the sections of the trading dashboard can be easily accessed or minimised, meaning the functionality there supports traders who want to get down to business.

 The different markets can be set up to have the same graphics apply to them.
-The Options markets still have enough flow in them to ensure that candles have bodies rather than dashes, reflecting an absence of market flow.
+The Options markets still have enough flow to ensure that candles have bodies rather than dashes, reflecting an absence of market flow.

 The Plus500 mobile trading experience does more than just allow its clients to keep in touch with the markets when on the move.
 It’s a real selling point for the firm.
 The interfaces available are Plus500 mobile apps for iOS, Android and Windows phones.
 It’s also possible to access the platform through an internet browser.

 Plus500’s willingness to embrace cutting edge technology is possibly most visible through its mobile trading platform.
 The range of clever features includes the ability to move to full-screen mode on charts and effortlessly switch from landscape to portrait layout.
 All of the technical indicators found on the desktop version are available on the smaller screen format of the service.
 The graphics also hold up well and allow users to analyse and trade using charting tools as varied as Anchored VWAP and Vortex Indicator.
-To give an idea of the scale of the mobile charting tools on offer – the tools which are listed alphabetically have 13 indicators starting with the letter ‘A’.
-It’s no surprise that estimates suggest that 40% of Plus 500 transactions were made by either Smartphones or tablets.
+To give an idea of the scale of the mobile charting tools on offer, the tools listed alphabetically have 13 indicators starting with the letter ‘A’.
+It’s no surprise that estimates suggest that 40% of Plus 500 transactions were made using either Smartphones or tablets.

-Charting and tools
+Plus500 Charting and Tools

 The charting package in the Web Trader platform is very user friendly.
 The intuitive layout and colourful aesthetic are supported by a host of charting graphics and trading indicators.
-It does require users to invest a bit of time getting to grips with some of the more obscure features but it’s good to have them on offer.
+It does require users to invest a bit of time getting to grips with some of the more obscure features, but it’s good to have them on offer.